Scony/godot-gdscript-toolkit/README.md

 	print('bar')
 ```

-when you run `gdformat test.gd`, the `test.gd` file will be reformatted as follows:
+when you execute `gdformat test.gd` command, the `test.gd` file will be reformatted as follows:

 ```
 class X: